ska-telescope/ska-pst-lmc/docs/src/architecture/devices.rst

 This logical device implements the single point of contact for monitor and control between PST and external systems, such as CSP.LMC or an engineering interface.
-It manages all of the other PST component devices (in AA0.5, these are SMRB, RECV, and DSP.DISK).
+It manages all of the other PST component devices (in AA0.5, these are SMRB, RECV, DSP.DISK, and STAT).

 SMRB
 ----